websuraj-prog/Business-page/README.md

 Fill out the contact form in the Contact section to get in touch with the landing page administrators.
 (Not Working)

 ## Contact
-If you have any questions, feedback, or suggestions regarding the Business landing page, please feel free to contact Kunal at surajvishawakarma01@gmail.com
+If you have any questions, feedback, or suggestions regarding the Business landing page, please feel free to contact Suraj at surajvishawakarma01@gmail.com